chitinlink/chitinlink.github.io/minecraft/index.md

 Please check with me if you want to do an exploit.
 Here's a list of exploits that are allowed on the server:

 TNT-duping
-: don't do it near player structures, get at least 2000 blocks out from the spawn or ask me if you want to do it somewhere closer
+: don't do it anywhere near player structures, get at least 2000 blocks out from the spawn or ask me if you want to do it somewhere closer

 Bedrock-breaking
 : Freely in the Nether as long as it isn't ugly, ask for permission in the Overworld and the End